Before this weekend’s camping trip, I was in my local outdoors store looking for a decent slingshot, but none were available.

-I know… I’ll make a bushcraft slingshot.
+I know… I’ll try to make a slingshot, a real bushcraft slingshot.

-I could have found a much better branch, but this would work just fine..
+I’m sure I could have found a much better branch, but this would work just fine..

-I decided to hike back up to the road, and walk along it to see if I could find some litter or discarded auto parts that might fit the bill.
+I decided to hike back up to the road, and walk along it to see if I could find some litter or discarded auto parts, that might fit the bill.

 After hiking along the road for a little over an hour, I came across a bicycle inner tube.
 Not exactly what I was looking for, but it “should” work.

 As I was walking past a fence row, I spied a spool of some type of metal wire.
-It wasn’t mine, but I did stop and snip off about 12 inches of it with my Wingman multi-tool, and stashed it in my pack also.
+It wasn’t mine, but I did stop and snip off about 12 inches of it with my Wingman multi-tool, and stashed that in my pack also.

-Then I held the bushcraft slingshot frame and used the saw, from my Swiss Army Knife, to slot the arms of the slingshot, so I could slide the inner tube into them.
+Then I held the slingshot frame and used the saw, from my Swiss Army Knife, to slot the arms of the slingshot, so I could slide the inner tube into them.

 The twigs, wrapped in the end of the inner tube, prevented the inner tube from sliding back through the slots in the arms.